-Client
+Client Bridge

-Client mode allows the device to act as a wireless client device to connect to your wireless network and bridge the wireless connection from the wireless network to the LAN port located on the back of the device.
+Client Bridge mode allows the device to act as a wireless client device to connect to your wireless network and bridge the wireless connection from the wireless network to the LAN port located on the back of the device.
 Client devices with wired network capability such as in a media or entertainment center (ex.
 Smart TV, Game Console, DVR, etc.) can connect to one of the available LAN port using an Ethernet cable to establish wired connectivity to your network.
+When using this mode, please note that Client Bridge mode can only function using one band at a time, 2.4GHz or 5GHz and other modes cannot be used simultaneously.